volcengine/verl/docs/algo/rollout_corr.md

   - `"ppo_clip"` (default): PPO clipped objective where ratio = π_θ/π_rollout already handles IS
   - `"reinforce"`: REINFORCE with explicit IS weights as π_θ / π_rollout
 - Both loss types benefit from rejection sampling (RS) which masks out-of-distribution samples.
-- Estimators (Token-TIS, Seq-TIS, Seq-MIS, Geo-RS, K1-RS-Token-TIS) are compatible with Decoupled and Bypass modes.
+- Estimators (Token-TIS, Seq-TIS, Seq-MIS, Geo-RS) are compatible with Decoupled and Bypass modes.

 #### Other Supported Combinations (Manual Configuration Required)